13 - PE Authenticode

 authentihash_sha512

-LIEF also exposes the original raw signature blob through the property lief.PE.Signature.raw_der which enables to export the signature:
+LIEF also exposes the original raw signature blob via the lief.PE.Signature.raw_der property, which allows for exporting the signature:

 from pathlib import Path